 The Authority categorizes its fair value measurements within the fair value hierarchy established by GAAP.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets, Level 2 inputs are significant other observable inputs, and Level 3 inputs are significant unobservable inputs.

-The Authority has the following investment subject to recurring fair value measurement as of June 30, 2022:
+The Authority has the following investment subject to recurring fair value measurement as of June 30, 2023:

-• Certificates of deposit totaling \$527,857, valued using quoted market prices (level 1 inputs), are classified as long-term investments as of June 30, 2022.
+• Certificates of deposit totaling \$528,524 are valued using quoted market prices (level 1 inputs).

 Note 4.
 Capital Assets